What I have learned as a parent

 Good parenting is good improv: The rules of good improv hold for good parenting.
 “Yes and…,” openness, listening, moving the story forward, not bailing, making it a game, committing to offers made by others, coming up with new offers, not grandstanding, fearlessness in the face of not knowing what will happen, not forcing your own ideas as a scene playing out, a sense of play and fun, second support, etc. All the rules and instincts of good improv apply in parenting.

-“Time In” versus “Time out.”
+“Time In” versus “Time out” as corrective punishment.
 When a kid “misbehaves” why banish them to isolation?
 Is abandonment really what a kid having a tantrum or a rough day needs or even deserves?
 No. Try instead bringing them physically to you.
 Sit right next to them, hold them, be with them instead of banishing them or shutting off your love and connection when they are having a difficult time.
 Instead of meting out punitive isolation from what feeds their life, bringing them to you instead affirms that you are with them, that you love them, that they aren’t alone, even when they make a mistake or overreact or are having a rough time with some issue.
 When they calm down they are left with connection and being with who they love, rather than isolation and banishment from their foundation (their parents).

 Irony and sarcasm are not what a kid needs or understands.
 It’s not developmentally appropriate.
-Rather say what you mean, rather than the opposite.
+Rather, say what you mean, rather than the opposite.

 If you “draw a line in the sand,” you had better make good on that, otherwise your parental authority will mean nothing.
 In other words, say what you mean and mean what you say.
 E.g., “If you (do this) then we will (do that).”
 E.g., “If you are loud at the restaraunt, we will have to leave.”
-“If you are not nice to the puppy, we can’t play with puppy today.”
+“If you are not nice to the puppy, we can’t play with the puppy today.”

 It isn’t my job as a parent’s job to make my child “happy.”
 A parent’s job is to be a good parent, which will sometimes result in a momentarily “unhappy” kid (and/or an “unhappy” you).
 A child’s “happiness” or the absence of discomfort or challenge is not a parental obligation.